 The third year primarily exposes students to complex physiotherapeutic practical knowledge, which requires a high degree of professionalism and interdisciplinary action.

 The internship in semesters 3 to 6 facilitates the application and development of the acquired competencies.

-A bachelor thesis is written in both the fifth and sixth semesters of the physiotherapy course.
+A bachelor thesis is written in both the fourth and fifth semester of the physiotherapy course.